jiangsongtao/Med-MoE/README_NEW.md

    pip install -e ".[train]"
    pip install flash-attn --no-build-isolation
    ```

-replacing the default MoE with our provided version
+3. Replace the default MoE with our provided version.

-Please download the domain-specific router provided by us or trained by yourself, and replace its path in the moellava/model/language_model/llava_stablelm_moe.py file.
+4. Please download the domain-specific router provided by us or trained by yourself, and replace its path in the `moellava/model/language_model/llava_stablelm_moe.py` file.

 ## Training